-Marilyn Suriani has been making impressive photographs for 38 years.
+Marilyn Suriani has been making captivating photographs for over 40 years.
 Her career has produced highly coveted fine art, world class portraits and stunning documentaries.
 Her work can be found in the permanent collections of museums, corporations, private individuals, and in high profile public spaces world wide.

 Suriani has been awarded numerous grants to produce her many documentary studies, including the poignant and inspirational Storefront Churches project featuring small urban congregations.
 Some of these images are in the permanent collection of the High Museum of Art.
+Herb Creecy, famous Georgia artist, and Museum of Contemporary Art Atlanta, also has Marilyn's work in their permanent collection.
 Her Women in Prison documentary focuses on the women and their lives inside.
-A thirty year study of South Philadelphia is the subject of Suriani's roots and Self Portrait, an ongoing project, documents Suriani’s life after fifty, examining gender, aging, identity and grace.
+A thirty year study of South Philadelphia is the subject of Suriani's roots.
+Self Portrait documents Marilyn's life after sixty examining gender, aging, identity and grace.

 Suriani was chosen as an artist-in-residence at the L'Ecole Nationale de la Photographie in Arles, France and has been honored by the governor of Georgia for her 'significant contributions to the visual arts'.
-Her work continues to be highlighted in national and international magazines, including Photo Vogue, Black and White, Camera Arts, Zeit, Moda, Cliche, Coda Worx, Behind The Shutter, and Vegas Magazine.
+She was Senior photographer for Atlanta Committee for Olympic Games for three years.
+Her work continues to be highlighted in national and international magazines and museums.

-Suriani is continuing her work depicting the lyrical and temporal qualities of light and water, especially at larger sizes.
+Marilyn is continuing her work especially at larger sizes.
 Based on her first large installation using mixed media, she is interested in combining photography with a variety of techniques as she moves forward.
-She is also embarking on a retrospective of her documentary work, including work never seen, in the south and Atlanta beginning in the 1970’s and 1980’s
+She is also embarking on a retrospective of her documentary work, including work never seen, in the south and Atlanta beginning in the 1970’s and 1980’s.